Ray of Light (song): Covers and usage in media

 "Weird Al" Yankovic's medley "Polka Power!" from the 1999 album Running with Scissors includes a polka version of the chorus of "Ray of Light".
 On the 2004 compilation Platinum Blonde NRG, Vol. 2: Nrgised Madonna Classics, a Hi-NRG cover is performed by Future Force.
-English singer Natasha Bedingfield recorded a cover version of "Ray of Light" for BBC Radio 1's 40th anniversary; played during The Chris Moyles Show on September 19, 2007, the track was included on the Radio 1.
-Established 1967 compilation album.
-Bedingfield commented, "I have so much respect for Madonna after learning how hard it is to sing that song.
+English singer Natasha Bedingfield recorded a cover version of "Ray of Light" for BBC Radio 1's 40th anniversary; played during The Chris Moyles Show on September 19, 2007, the track was included on the Radio 1: Established 1967 compilation album.
+Bedingfield commented: "I have so much respect for Madonna after learning how hard it is to sing that song.
 She has an amazing voice—the range you need to sing the song is incredible".
 In 2008, Iggy Pop and The Stooges performed "Ray of Light" (along with "Burning Up") during Madonna's induction in the Rock and Roll Hall of Fame.
-In 2010, the song was included in the film Burlesque during the sequence showing the character Ali (played by Christina Aguilera) rehearsing for her new position as a dancer in a Burlesque Lounge.
+That same year, a Sunsilk shampoo commercial included shots of Marilyn Monroe and Shakira with their songs well known by them, "I Wanna Be Loved By You" and "Whenever, Wherever" respectively, and ends with several video shots of Madonna to the sounds of "Ray of Light".
+Madonna reportedly received US$10 million for the song's usage.
+The commercial premiered on Super Bowl XLII.
+In 2010, the Glee season 1 tribute episode "The Power of Madonna" featured "Ray of Light" playing in the background as the school's cheerleading team performed a complicated stilts routine.
+In 2010, the song was included in the film Burlesque during a sequence in which Ali Rose (played by Christina Aguilera) rehearses for her new position as a dancer in a burlesque lounge.
+In the 2011 Family Guy season 9 episode "New Kidney in Town", main character Peter Griffin (Seth MacFarlane) is seen in the "Ray of Light" video after drinking Red Bull.
 In late 2012, American singer Adam Lambert performed a cover version on VH1 Divas, dancing through laser lights while donning a priestly black and white tunic.
+In August 2025, Beatport partnered with Madonna to launch the Ray of Light Global Remix Challenge, inviting producers worldwide to remix "Ray of Light" using official stems, with a grand prize valued at over US$12,000.